GromovoiStanislav/tRPC-NodeJS/README.md

 - 5 - Use Fastify adapter (TS)
 - 6 - tRPC server with Prisma (TS)
 - 7 - Use Express adapter with MongoDB (TS)
+- 8 - Use tRPC with MongoDB and Express-client (TS)